In this article, we will talk about how to tell if someone likes you and the signs you should look out for.

 You liked someone, they liked you back, but you didn’t see the signs they sent you — or they didn’t get your hints.

-Then you realize later that there was a mutual interest.
+Then, you later realized that there was a mutual interest.
+Typical.

 There is a funny conversation between Nicole Kidman and Jimmy Fallon, where they clearly had no clue they liked each other when they first met, which is a great example of this.

 It’s not easy to understand if someone is into you or not.
-In fact, it’s almost impossible, unless they tell you directly, or you ask them.
+In fact, it’s almost impossible to know it for sure – unless they tell you directly or you ask them.
+Right?

-However, there are a few signs that can help you understand if someone likes you romantically.
+However, there are a few signs that can help you understand if someone actually, genuinely likes you.

 When someone likes you, they may subconsciously lean towards you when you are together.